 - If the particle does not wash out, keep the eye closed, bandage it lightly and seek medical care.

 Some particles, particularly metallic ones, can cause rusting spots on the eye if left untreated for several days.
 If you are unsure if the object is gone, do not delay medical care.

 First aid for blows to the eye:

 - Gently apply a cold compress without putting pressure on the eye.
 Crushed ice in a plastic bag can be placed gently on the injured eye to reduce pain and swelling.

 - In cases of severe pain or reduced vision, seek immediate medical care.

-Cuts and punctures to the eye or eyelid
+First aid for cuts and punctures to the eye or eyelid:

 - Do not wash out the eye.

 - Do not attempt to remove an object that is stuck in the eye.

 - Cover the eye with a rigid shield, like the bottom half of a paper cup.